The institution...offers a general education program that:

 Identify competencies within the general education core and provide evidence that graduates have attained those college-level competencies.

 Characteristics of General Education Courses

 General education course work is designed to provide a foundation and a context in which upper division learning and work in the major take place.
 It is the general education component that gives the college degree integrity and distinguishes it from a credential.
-The SACS Criteria for 2004 (Principles of Accreditation) stipulate that the courses in a general program "do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession."
+The SACSCOC Criteria for 2012 (Principles of Accreditation) stipulate that the courses in a general program "do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession."
 Consequently, general education courses are not deliberately designed to meet pre-major requirements or to support solely the needs of a specific major or program.
 Institutions may wish to include such more narrowly focused courses in a separate pre-major, liberal studies component.